kog13/c_booster/README.md

 right now.
 I add things here and there when I have time and the interest.
 This is NOT for PRODUCTION use.*

-A collection of generic C data structures and algorithms.
+A collection of tested, legible, and generic C data structures and algorithms.

 Data structures provide building blocks for more robust C applications.
 Headers and implementations are designed to be easy to use as well as read so that they